Thursday, December 1, 2011

 BACCI-Kuwait-Oil-and-Gas-Contractual-Framework-and-the-Development-of-a-Modern-Natural-Gas-Industry-7-Dec-2011

 Then at the end of the 1990s it appeared clear that Kuwait's oil and gas sector was behind its production potential.
 Already there was the need to explore for and then develop more difficult oil fields—like those located in the northern part of the country—than the ones that had been pumped for the previous 50 years.
 On-production crude oil fields were mature so that their internal pressure was not sufficient to permit an easy oil recovery.
 Also the giant Burgan oil field , the cash-cow oil field was at risk of being permanently damaged.
 This situation was partly due to a regulatory system banning foreign ownership of hydrocarbon resources.
-In short, K.P.C. and its subsidiaries, although trained, were missing the skills for working oil and gas out of difficult fields.
+In short, K.P.C. and its subsidiaries, although capable companies, were missing the skills for working oil and gas out of difficult fields.
 It was a too big bet for K.O.C. to work alone.
-Given the infancy of its ability in harnessing top-notch technologies, it was uneconomically for K.O.C. to assume full risk in completely handling new difficult oil fields.
+Given the infancy in its ability in harnessing top-notch technologies, it was uneconomically for K.O.C. to assume full risk in completely handling new difficult oil fields.

 Finally, the S.P.C. made the appropriate decision in 1997 and understood the non-procrastinating necessity to open the oil and gas sector to I.O.C.s.
-The plan was to invite selected I.O.C.s (Chevron, Conoco, ExxonMobil, Total, Shell, BP and ENI) to participate in the development of oil fields located in north and western Kuwait.
+The plan was to invite selected I.O.C.s (Chevron, Conoco, ExxonMobil, Total, Shell, BP, and ENI) to participate in the development of oil fields located in north and western Kuwait.
 Technically, the substantial change happened in March 2001 when the National Assembly passed Law No. 8 Foreign Direct Capital Investment Law of 2001, which partially facilitated some foreign direct investments (F.D.I.s) in the Kuwaiti energy sector.
-In fact, according to Article No. 3 of the law (and to the explanatory memorandum to the law) the procedure for foreign investments in natural resources is now permitted, although not with a simple license as it happens in other sectors, but only pursuant to a law and for a limited period of time.
+According to Article No. 3 of the law (and to the explanatory memorandum to the law), the procedure for foreign investments in natural resources is now permitted, although not with a simple license as it happens in other sectors, but only pursuant to a law and for a limited period of time.
 In other words, Parliament needs to know and approve every contract that is going to be subscribed between K.P.C. and any I.O.C.

 BACCI-Kuwait-Oil-and-Gas-Contractual-Framework-and-the-Development-of-a-Modern-Natural-Gas-Industry-8-Dec-2011